 Host: Okay.
 Interesting.

 Joi: Yeah and it's essentially thinking about a child, right, where you are in a courtroom, and there’s prosecutor, there's defense and there's a judge except in this case, you are all three, right?
 So you have a thought, “People don’t like me”, right?
 So maybe you walk into a room and everybody started laughing and you thought, “See, they’re laughing at me”, right?
 And that's going to be your thought based on the belief that people don't like you or that they’re making fun of you.
 So then we would say, “Let's put that thought on trial”.
-So you walked in the room.
+So you walked into the room.
 What are the facts?
 You walked in and at the moment you walked in a group of people started laughing.
 That is what actually happened.
 Now let's put those thoughts on trial.
 The thought that you develop is they are laughing at me.
 Could there have been something else that they are laughing at?
 Could they have been having a conversation before you walked in they were laughing at that?
 Could they have been looking at a photo on the phone that you were unaware and they were laughing at that?
-Could there have been other thing that they were laughing and if you find that the answer is, yeah maybe they could have been laughing at something else even if you cannot identify what that something else was.
-Once you identify like, you know what there could be another reason, there could be another explanation for what they are laughing and they may not be laughing at me, which you’ve essentially done there is you're not able to prove beyond a reasonable doubt that they were laughing at you, this is the trial part where the trial language comes in, because you're not able to prove beyond a reasonable doubt that they were in fact laughing at you.
+Could there have been other things that they were laughing and if you find that the answer is, yeah maybe they could have been laughing at something else even if you cannot identify what that something else was?
+Once you identify like, you know what there could be another reason, there could be another explanation for what they are laughing and they may not be laughing at me, which you’ve essentially done there is you're not able to prove beyond a reasonable doubt that they were laughing at you, this is the trial part where the trial language comes in because you're not able to prove beyond a reasonable doubt that they were in fact laughing at you.
 Then you cannot convict yourself to beliefs that that was what was happening.
 Therefore, as the judge, you have to throw this case out.
 And you keep doing that, you keep doing that, you keep challenging your thoughts, you keep challenging.
 Is there another perspective that I’m not considering because I’m blinded by the beliefs that I already hold, right?
-Because that would be called, essentially this idea of like looking for something to co-sign which you are a belief.
-So we are looking for evidence to prove, but are already believed to be true and therefore blinding myself to evidence that say something otherwise because that challenges my belief and then I have to start from scratch.
+Because that would be called, essentially this idea of like looking for something to co-sign which you are a believer.
+So we are looking for evidence to prove, but are already believed to be true and therefore blinding myself to evidence that says something otherwise because that challenges my belief and then I have to start from scratch.

 Host: What a perfect example you just gave.
 Thank you so much for that.
 It was thoughtful of information and it really describes why it's so important if you want to live a healthy and well life and if you're concerned about your well-being, you've really got to talk about your emotions with somebody and you've got to figure out your mental health as well as your physical health and your combination of the two is fantastic.
 I would continue further and ask you okay now but then again it would take us hours and hours and of course, this is what you do with your clients.
 You’d probably when we get to a movement, perhaps for the fourth type of fear that I have which is a fear of rejection.
 I’m glad that I brought that up.
 And the process is wonderful, it gives you clarity and it really, really does help.
 A lot of people don't approach other people for help.
 You probably know the reasons why.

 Joi: I would encourage them by saying nothing is new under the sun.
-Whatever you're experiencing there is likely someone out there, a lot of someone's out there who have went through a similar thing.
+Whatever you're experiencing there is likely someone out there, a lot of someones out there who have gone through a similar thing.
 I would say, be gentle with yourself, be gracious with yourself and start by finding someone that you trust to share and know that your process of sharing is yours and yours alone and you can do it at whatever rates, meaning how much you share, how quickly you share, with whom you share, feels right and true for you that you don't have to struggle or suffer alone and that there are plenty of people like myself were waiting with open arms to receive and support and uplift you through this season of your life and whatever other things you may be faced with that are challenging you, ultimately inviting you to be your best and higher self.

 Host: Such wise words.
 Thank you so much, Joi, for being with us on the Lifelong Wellness podcast.
 You can be reached at joikmadison.com.
 You have over 40 episodes of your own podcasts speaking about many different subjects.
-And the archive can be found at anchor.fm.
+And the archive can be found at anchor.FM.
 You just have to search for Joi K. Madison.
 Hope that’s correct.

-Host: And you’re also available on types of social media, Instagram and such and people can follow you and get in touch with you.
+Host: And you’re also available on types of social media, Instagram, and such, and people can follow you and get in touch with you.
 And also it required to sign up for your courses as well.

 Joi: Absolutely.
 Absolutely.